Prep Zone: White River wrestler carries on strong family legacy

 "They are best friends.
 I don't know too many kids like them.
 And as their mom, it's so incredible to see them have the relationships that they have," Shelby's mother Angela said.

-Shelby's big brother Nate won 3 state titles for White River and now wrestles at Northern Colorado.
+Shelby's big brother Nate won three state titles for White River and now wrestles at Northern Colorado.

 "I watched him wrestle since the day I was born.
 So it's been a long time, but I really admire just how he's so confident, he thinks he can beat anyone in the world and I think that's what makes him really good as he just believes in himself like crazy," Shelby Moore said.